tech-snow/doc/source/clear.md

 ![](./img/clear.png)

-It's a dangarous operation.
+It's a dangerous operation.
 Make sure you do want to clear all cookie.

 After clicking clear button, cookies which domain `equals` with current domain or is `father` of `current tab domain` will be removed.